-Our adventure begins at Reykjavik’s old harbor, where we will board our custom-made RIB boats, which are perfect for seeing all the magic that Icelandic marine life has to offer.
-The RIB Boat’s intelligent design is based around their shock absorbing suspension that guarantees they are comfortable as we bounce across the ocean.
-This combined with their low design makes them ideal for wildlife watching as we can go where other boats can’t and get up close and personal with these magnificent creatures, while always maintaining enough of a distance that we don’t interfere with what they are doing.
+Our adventure begins at Reykjavik's old harbor, where we will board our custom-made RIB boats, perfect for seeing all the magic Icelandic marine life offers.
+The RIB Boat's intelligent design is based on its shock-absorbing suspension that guarantees they are comfortable as we bounce across the ocean.
+This, combined with their low design, makes them ideal for wildlife watching.
+We can go where other boats can't and get up close and personal with these magnificent creatures while always maintaining enough distance that we don't interfere with what they are doing.

 Our first stop will be the picturesque island of Akurey, famed for the many adorable puffins that nest there during the summer months.
-These cute birds have earnt it the nickname puffin island, although we also see other species, like eiders and arctic tern.
-We find that this portion of the trip is especially popular with children and families as the puffins’ smiling faces are especially appealing to them, although everyone is sure to enjoy seeing these amazing birds in the flesh.
+These cute birds have earned the nickname puffin island, although we also see other species, like eiders and arctic tern.
+We find that this portion of the trip is especially popular with children and families as the puffins' smiling faces are especially appealing to them.
+Everyone is sure to enjoy seeing these amazing birds in the flesh!

-From there we will continue on into Kollafjordur bay – bobbing up and down as we cut a swathe through the white-crested waves of the Atlantic.
-Whale watching can never be an exact science and it is impossible for us to guarantee what you will see during the trip.
+From there, we will continue into Kollafjordur bay – bobbing up and down as we cut a swathe through the white-crested waves of the Atlantic.
+Whale watching can never be an exact science, and we can't guarantee what you will see during the trip.
 However, our expert captains have been sailing this bit of sea for many years and will do their utmost to ensure that we see something, using local knowledge and the latest scientific research to give us the best chance of seeing something.

-When we see any of these majestic creatures in the wild we are in for an awe-inspiring experience – as they frolic, play or hunt in the water.
-There is nothing quite like it and you are bound to be impressed by the intelligence of their hunting methods and the way they propel jets of water out of their blowholes.
-They truly are some of the most impressive creatures that you will ever see, and it is sure to be an experience that you will treasure forever.
+When we see these majestic creatures in the wild, we are in for an awe-inspiring experience – as they frolic, play or hunt in the water.
+There is nothing quite like it, and you are bound to be impressed by the intelligence of their hunting methods and the way they propel jets of water out of their blowholes.
+They truly are some of the most impressive creatures you will ever see, and it is sure to be an experience you will treasure forever.

-We will take the scenic route back to Reykjavik enjoying more of Iceland’s incredible coastal wildlife, including more nesting birds and playful seals.
-The perfect way to end an incredible day, combining an adrenaline-pumping boat ride and some truly amazing wildlife.
+We will take the scenic route back to Reykjavik, enjoying more of Iceland’s incredible coastal wildlife, including more nesting birds and playful seals.
+The perfect way to end a wonderful day, combining an adrenaline-pumping boat ride and some truly remarkable wildlife.

-We will provide you with all the safety gear that you need for the tour, including insulated flotation suits, life-vests, gloves, and goggles.
-We recommend that you dress in warm clothing for the tour, as the seas around Iceland can be cold no matter...)
+We will provide you with all the safety gear you need for the tour, including insulated flotation suits, life-vests, gloves, and goggles.
+We recommend that you dress in warm clothing for the tour, as the seas around Iceland can be cold no matter the ...)

-We will provide you with all the safety gear that you need for the tour, including insulated flotation suits, life-vests, gloves, and goggles.
+We will provide you with all the safety gear you need for the tour, including insulated flotation suits, life-vests, gloves, and goggles.
 We recommend that you dress in warm clothing for the tour, as the seas around Iceland can be cold no matter the time of year.
-There will always be a professionally trained guide during the tour, who will keep you safe and tell you everything that you need to know about the amazing things that you are seeing.
-We also recommend that you bring a camera, so you can capture all the amazing wildlife that we can see.
+During the tour, there will always be a professionally trained guide who will keep you safe and tell you everything you need to know about the amazing things you are seeing.
+We also recommend that you bring a camera to capture all the amazing wildlife that we can see.

-Meet on Location Meeting point: Old Harbo, Special Tours Ticket Office, Ægisgarður 13, 101 Reykjavík We recommend arriving at least 20 minutes before departure. )
+Meet at the location: Old Harbor, Special Tours Ticket Office, Ægisgarður 13, 101 Reykjavík.
+We recommend arriving at least 20 minutes before departure. )

-Meet on Location Meeting point: Old Harbo, Special Tours Ticket Office, Ægisgarður 13, 101 Reykjavík We recommend arriving at least 20 minutes before departure.
+Meet at the location: Old Harbor, Special Tours Ticket Office, Ægisgarður 13, 101 Reykjavík.
+We recommend arriving at least 20 minutes before departure.